Graphic Design Student Juried Exhibition 2015

 • Electric Pictures Award of Excellence: Jordan Bidner

-To coincide with the exhibition, a gallery talk titled “Becoming a Successful Graphic Designer” has been scheduled for Thursday, May 14 at 11 a.m.
-Dan Wild, Parkland illustration instructor and freelance designer.
-In his gallery talk, Dan Wild will discuss his experience as a creative professional drawn from his personal experiences.
+Dan Wild will discuss his experience as a creative professional from personal experiences.
 “In today's competitive environment, persistence, diversification and specialization all come into play whether you are a recent grad or a seasoned professional.”
 Wild explains.
-Wild is a published illustrator, award winning designer, and caricaturist with over 15 years of experience in the fields of advertising, marketing and commercial art.
+Wild is a published illustrator, award-winning designer, and caricaturist.
+With over 15 years of experience in advertising, marketing, and commercial art.

 Image by Liza Wynette